BabyElias/Puzzle-Game/README.md

 ## Deployed Links :
 Please Note :
-- This website is best viewable on PC/Laptop(1200x858)
+- This website is fully responsive on all screen-sizes.

 ```sh